BrainNotFoundException/Swift-Cube/README.md

 ![MusicSettings](https://github.com/BrainNotFoundException/Swift-Cube/blob/main/TemplateData/image_2020-12-26_145940.png?raw=true)

 # Updates
 --> New Shooting Mode and detailed information on controls in a separate controls page
+--> Accelerometer support which means that you can now tilt the device (as long as its a touch screen device with accelerometer support) to move the player (please read the controls page in the game).

 # CREDITS
 --> This is a modified version of a game on youtube made by brackeys